thecml/kubernetes-on-arm/README.md

 # Last question is whether you want to reboot
 # You must do this now, otherwise docker will behave very strange and fail

-# I've built docker v1.8.2 statically for ARMv6, if you want to use that binary instead of pacman's prepend the command with STATICALLY_DOCKER=1 like the other variables.
+# I've built docker v1.8.2 statically, if you want to use that binary instead of pacman's prepend the command with STATICALLY_DOCKER=1 like the other variables.
 This is experimental.

 # If you want to run this script non-interactively, do this:
 # TIMEZONE=Europe/Helsinki SWAP=1 NEW_HOSTNAME=mynewpi REBOOT=0 kube-config install